Headline/Steam-Discord-Bot/README.md

 !update - Updates and reloads the bot.
 [Owner only] !version - Get the current bot version.
 ```

+## Don't feel like hosting this?
+If you are somebody looking to have this bot on your discord server, message me (Headline#9572) on discord and I can throw the bot in the server for you.
+Otherwise, you should only *really* need this source code if you'd like to extend the bot yourself.

 ## Installation
 - Install latest version from the [releases page](https://github.com/Headline22/Steam-Discord-Bot/releases).